sholsapp/politico/README.md

 ## configuration

+You'll need to obtain your own application keys for the API that we use in politico.

+### OpenSecrets.org

 You'll need to obtain your own OpenSecrets.org API key before you can run *politico* yourself.
 You can sign up at https://www.opensecrets.org/resources/create/apis.php.
-It only takes a few minutes.
-When you're done, create a configuration file that you can pass to Flask-Script that looks like:
+When you're done, add a config block like the following to your config file.

 ```python
 [opensecrets]